 When major systems fail, poor governance is often cited as the reason.
 Dig in and you’ll find taxonomy and data/metadata quality issues are a major concern.
 Here’s a bunch of articles we collected on Flipboard that support this finding and more on our Lest We Forget website.

-Organisations are slowly waking up to the need for specialists to create and enforce enterprise terminology standards and new roles are evolving.
+Organizations are slowly waking up to the need for specialists to create and enforce enterprise terminology standards and new roles are evolving.
 Where are these specialists coming from?

 I did some quick research on LinkedIn looking for specialist roles engaged in aspects of classification and metadata.
 Searching within current job title, located anywhere delivers the following results:

-I thought that this was an area in which information governance professionals would assume a leadership role – managing enterprise taxonomies is a natural extension to managing the business classification scheme.
+I once thought that this was an area in which information governance professionals would assume a leadership role – managing enterprise taxonomies is a natural extension to managing the business classification scheme.

 But contrary to my expectations, most specialists are emerging from the big data/data warehousing movement.

 The Gartner Group have linked the effectiveness of big data analytics and business intelligence to data / metadata quality and governance.
 Pitching to CIOs’ Gartner state that: